vmware-archive/kubeless/docs/runtimes.md

                                 --handler test.foobar \
                                 --from-file test.js
 ```

+It's also possible to add another piece of configuration for your NPM file if the variable `NPM_CONFIG_EXTRA` is set.
+In case it's used, the build process will execute `npm config set $NPM_CONFIG_EXTRA` before installing dependencies.

 Depending on the size of the payload sent to the NodeJS function it is possible to find the error `413 PayloadTooLargeError`.
 It is possible to increase this limit setting the environment variable `REQ_MB_LIMIT`.
 This will define the maximum size in MB that the function will accept: